 How to overcome fear and procrastination?
 Take it from the subjective realm to the objective realm.
 This may require a supportive friend or relative.
 Do a realistic assessment of your current situation both physically and mentally.
 Often, people on the outside can see more clearly than those too close to the situation.
 If it is obvious that a change would improve your life whether you move closer to family or your favorite recreation then begin the process of educating yourselves to options available.

-Once it is clear as to what you can afford then one story homes, condos or apartments and senior communities which fit your budget.
+Once it is clear as to what you can afford it is easier to assess which one story homes, condos or apartments and senior communities which fit your budget.
 Senior planners and placement specialists are great resources for information regarding senior community’s amenities and services plus fees and upfront charges.
-I can refer a number of very good placement specialists.
+I can refer a number of very good placement specialists in the Los Angeles area.

 Why wait for a health change, loss spouse or crisis management to determine when you will move?
 My childhood friend, Gerry, reported that her parents “were in their mid-80’s and had waited too long to move so that It became too burdensome for them face clearing the family home”.
 Her father passed away and her mother was alone in the big, empty family house.
 As Gerry said “They missed the window of opportunity to move” to a residence with less worry, less maintenance and more social interaction and it saddened Gerry and her siblings.